Sigterm-no/flowdht/README.md

 ## Requirements

-This implementation of Wendy is written to be compatible with Go 1.
+This implementation of FlowDHT/Wendy is written to be compatible with Go 1.
 It uses nothing outside of the Go standard library.
 Nodes in the network must be able to communicate using TCP over a configurable port.
 Nodes also must be able to have long-running processes.

-Wendy was developed on OS X 10.8.1, using Go 1.0.3.
-It has been verified to work as expected running under Ubuntu 12.04 LTS (64-bit), using Go 1.0.3.

-## Installation

-The typical `go get secondbit.org/wendy` will install Wendy.

 ## Documentation